2013 United States federal government shutdown

-From October 1 to October 17, 2013, the United States federal government entered a shutdown and curtailed most routine operations because neither legislation appropriating funds for fiscal year 2014 nor a continuing resolution for the interim authorization of appropriations for fiscal year 2014 was enacted in time.
+From October 1, 2013 to October 17, 2013, the United States federal government entered a shutdown and curtailed most routine operations because neither legislation appropriating funds for the fiscal year 2014 nor a continuing resolution for the interim authorization of appropriations for fiscal year 2014 was enacted in time.
 Regular government operations resumed October 17 after an interim appropriations bill was signed into law.

-During the shutdown, approximately 800,000 federal employees were indefinitely furloughed, and another 1.3 million were required to report to work without known payment dates.
+During the shutdown, about 800,000 federal employees were indefinitely furloughed, and another 1.3 million were required to report to work without known payment dates.
 Only those government services deemed "excepted" under the Antideficiency Act were continued; and only those employees deemed "excepted" were permitted to report to work.
 The previous U.S. federal government shutdown was in 1995–96.
-The 16-day-long shutdown of October 2013 was the third-longest government shutdown in U.S. history, after the 35-day 2018–2019 shutdown and the 21-day 1995–96 shutdown.
+The 16-day-long shutdown of October 2013 is the fourth-longest government shutdown in U.S. history, after the 35-day 2018–2019 shutdown, the 2025 United States federal government shutdown, and the 21-day 1995–96 shutdown.

 A "funding-gap" was created when the two chambers of Congress failed to agree to an appropriations continuing resolution.
 The Republican-led House of Representatives, encouraged by Ted Cruz and a handful of other Republican senators, and conservative groups such as Heritage Action, offered several continuing resolutions with language delaying or defunding the Affordable Care Act (commonly known as "Obamacare").
 The Democratic-led Senate passed several amended continuing resolutions for maintaining funding at then-current sequestration levels with no additional conditions.
 Political fights over this and other issues between the House on one side and President Barack Obama and the Senate on the other led to a budget impasse which threatened massive disruption.